feuster/inotify-win/README.md

 It is recommended to use Visual Studio 2022 for compiling.
 The Community Edition is sufficient.
 Open the solution and build or publish **InotifyWait**.

-Manual compilation with additional packaging a Zip archive can be done as cake build by executing the following script and following the instructions:
+Manual compilation with additional packaging a Zip archive can be done as cake build by executing this script and following the instructions:

 ```
 CakeBuild.bat